On the Five Ways of Proving the Existence of God of Saint Thomas Aquinas

 - (Video Presentations on the Five Ways are available on the Videos Page)

-“This Everyone Calls God” – How Aquinas identifies the object of his proofs with the Christian God.
+“This Everyone Calls God” – How Aquinas identifies the object of his proofs as the Christian God.

 Links to Other Explanations/Analyses of the Five Ways: (arranged in ascending order of detail and sophistication)